• Blog

 • Stress relief

-Researchers found out that constituents of valerian interact with GABA receptors.
+Researchers found that constituents of valerian interact with GABA receptors.
 According to Wikipedia, GABA, or neurotransmitter gamma-aminobutyric acid, has sedative effects.

-The best qualities of Passionflower are calming, cooling effect on the body, removal of anxiety, soothing of a wandering mind.
+The best qualities of Passionflower are calming, cooling effect on the body, removal of anxiety, and soothing of a wandering mind.

 Passionflower helps sleep, especially for those tired from work or stressed out.

-Passionflower helps in the cases of
+Passionflower helps in cases of

 • Mental hard work